landonb/vim-reST-highfive/README.rst

 Or if you found an issue that you wanted to fix, you could use "FIXME"::

-  FIXME: The 'reST-highfive` pattern should exclude "COVID".
+  FIXME: Promote the 'reST-highfive` plugin.

 Other uses include documenting interesting information, such as using "SAVVY" to remind yourself of some trick you learned::